 Our experienced pilot will look for a landing site based on the geography of the land and the time of day.

 How good of a landing we get depends on the wind speed and terrain.

 Calm winds mean there is a chance for the hot air balloon to rest on the ground with little to no impact.
 Which is called a “stand up landing”.

-Have any questions about the hot air balloon process?
+Have any questions about the hot air balloon process or how hot air balloons work?
 Please contact us today!